| Make | Digital Equipment Corporation |

 | Configuration | No keyboard, no options, spare access cover.
 Elston monitor |

-| Printset | Basic video board: March 1980 version applies Monitor board: Feb 1982 version applies (but not for the physical layout) |
+| Printset | Basic video board: March 1980 version applies Monitor board: See Micro-Term MIME 1 manual |

 The VT100 is the classic serial video terminal.
 It implemented a standard for escape codes to control the terminal, and VT100 emulation survives to this day.
 It was used to communicate with any machine that had a RS-232 serial interface, and was used extensively with the VAX line of computers.